mkhamisani4/kimuntuProAI/README.md

 ## Deployment

+⚠️ **Important**: Before deploying to production, you MUST configure Firebase Admin SDK with a service account key.
+See [docs/PRODUCTION_SETUP.md](docs/PRODUCTION_SETUP.md) for detailed instructions.

 ### Vercel (Recommended)

 1. Push your code to GitHub
 2. Import project in Vercel
-3. Add environment variables in Vercel dashboard
+3. Add environment variables in Vercel dashboard (including `FIREBASE_SERVICE_ACCOUNT_KEY`)
 4. Deploy

 ### Other Platforms